Making the Workplace Better with an Industrial/Organizational Psychology Master’s Degree

 All prerequisite courses are offered at Elmhurst University.

 Yes.
-The I/O program follows a lock-step cohort, two evenings per week: either a Monday/Wednesday or Monday/Thursday cohort option is available to students.
+The I/O program follows a lock-step cohort, with classes held two evenings per week in the Fall and Spring semester.

 Yes.
 The positions available vary from year to year.
-Our Athletics department offers limited graduate assistant (GA) positions (typically as an assistant coach), along with several other departments.
+For instance, our Athletics department offers limited graduate assistant (GA) positions (typically as an assistant coach), along with several other offices across the university.

 Students can complete a thesis as a capstone option for the program, which allows flexibility for experiential study.
 Students can collaborate with faculty on specific research topics such as grit, problematic testing differences between demographic groups, prejudice, stereotyping and social identity.